Key airport information may also be found at: World AeroData

-For information on Sputh Sudan Aviation contact details, please see the following link:
+For more information on government agency and airport company contact information, please see the following links: